BookThink is the #1 ranked resource provider for online and open shop book dealers, book collectors, and serious readers. Resources include:

-• The BookThinker, a free twice monthly newsletter covering a wide range of bookselling and collecting topics.
+• The BookThinker, a free twice monthly newsletter addressing a wide range of bookselling topics.

-• BookThink's Guide to Online Bookselling, an in-progress master guide to 21st century online bookselling with new chapters issued monthly.
+• BookThink's Guide to Online Bookselling, an in-progress master guide to 21st century online bookselling with new chapters issued periodically.

-• Moderated book forums; an extensive library of active and pertinent book-related links; book reviews; interviews with authors and other notables; and intensive tutorials on practical book repair, grading, terminology, buying for resale, selling books online and off, building a personal book collection, and more.
+• Moderated book forums; an extensive library of active and pertinent book-related links; book and bookseller product reviews; interviews with authors and other notables; and tutorials on practical book repair, grading, terminology, buying for resale, selling books online and off, building a bookseller's reference library and more.

 The BookThinker Newsletter